silhouette of three performers on stage

 If you want to read more about these movement systems then check out my post on creating character physicality here.

-Then use this element to see how this attribute feels in that spot in your body.
+Then use this element to see how this attribute feels in that spot in your Imaginary Body.
 For instance, if you have decided courage lives in your shoulders, isolate your shoulders and explore courage through them, moving through each of the different elements or efforts and seeing what kind of movement it produces.
-Hopefully, through exploration, you should be able to find a repeating movement that captures the essence of that quality.

 a couple of people that are dancing on a stage

 Once you’ve explored all these movements, find a pathway to link each of these movements up.
-Discover how energy travels through your body to each of these separate movements you’ve created and join them all together.
-For instance, courage in your shoulder could flow into thoughtfulness in the hands, etc. Explore different ways you can travel from one movement to the next.
-Hopefully, you should end up with a sequence of movements that all flow into one another.
+Discover how energy travels through your Imaginary Body to each of these separate movements you’ve created and join them all together.

 Create a sequence

 Now, turn this into an intentional movement routine.
 It doesn’t have to be big and dancey, but make them into clear and specific movements that you can move fluidly through as a routine or sequence.
-Practice this until you can repeat it easily and naturally.

 Find your gesture